huzidev/date-logger/readme.md

 # Date Logger
-Will save the date, day and time as the laptop turned om
+This Node script will save the date, day, and time when the system is turned on.

-## Bat file
+## Bat files

-Win + R > shell:startup > create a startup.bat file (now edit the file with)
+Press Win + R > shell:startup > create a startup.bat file (now edit the file)
-1: cd "path where node script is present"
+1: write cd "path where node script is present"
-2: D: (if node script is in different file disk since startup folder is in C disk)
+2: write D: (if node script is in different file disk since startup folder is in C disk)
-3: npm start
+3: write npm start

 ## Example